 - Items marked with red are still checked out.
-It is possible for a patron to - pay a bill while the item is still out and accruing fines.
-When Check is - selected as the payment type, it is not necessary to select Annotate - Payment, as a box for the check number and a note displays automatically.
+Items marked with dark red are lost.
+Items marked with orange are still checked out and long overdue. - It is possible for a patron to pay a bill while the item is still out and accruing fines. - When Check is selected as the payment type, it is not necessary to select Annotate Payment, as a box for the check number and a note displays automatically. - If a patron pays the entire bill for a lost item and the library has enabled the Use Lost and Paid copy status setting in the Library Settings Editor (Admin # Local Administration # Library Settings Editor), the copy's status will automatically change from Lost to Lost and Paid.